About thecovertcode

 The Covert Code Podcast Surpasses 45,000 Followers on YouTube

-By |2025-10-20T22:11:47+00:00October 20th, 2025|Press Releases|
+By |2025-11-03T08:20:01+00:00October 20th, 2025|Press Releases|

 With Thousands More Across Streaming Platforms

 Honolulu, HI, UNITED STATES, October 20, 2025.
-In just over 18-months, The Covert Code Podcast, hosted by digital marketing strategist and Forbes-published author Anna Covert, has reached a new benchmark—over 45,000 YouTube followers, with thousands more listeners tuning in weekly on Spotify, Amazon Music, and Apple Podcasts.
+In just over 18 months, The Covert Code Podcast, hosted by digital marketing strategist and Forbes-published author Anna Covert, has reached a new benchmark—over 45,000 YouTube followers, with thousands more listeners tuning in weekly on Spotify, Amazon Music, and Apple Podcasts.

-Launched in Spring 2024, the podcast quickly gained traction as a trusted source for conversations on digital innovation, marketing, and leadership.
+Launched in spring 2024, the podcast quickly gained traction as a trusted source for conversations on digital innovation, marketing, and leadership.
 Initially exploring topics like AI, eCommerce, the evolution of the solar industry, and cutting-edge tech, The Covert Code has expanded to include weekly guest interviews with prominent industry leaders, bestselling authors, entrepreneurs, and creatives from Hawaii and beyond.

 “The momentum has been incredible,” said Anna Covert.
 “We created this podcast to decode the complexities of modern marketing and business, but the real power has come from the people—our guests, our team, and our growing audience who show up week after week.”